zebity/onvif-relay/README.md

 NOTE 3: There is no ONVIF WSDL/XSD or generated Java code in this repository.
 Rather this repository holds the tools to generate this as part of the build process.
 So if you want to "see" the code then run the generation process.

+NOTE 4: Main branch is now Jakarta (JAK), as metro-jaxws-ri build fails for verson 2.3.5 and so unable to create "hacked" WsImport

 # Author:

 John Hartley